Spärck AI Scholarship programme

 Application Process

-Stage one involves completion of an online form comprised of four components-
+Stage one is the completion of an online form that comprises four components:

 • equality, diversity and inclusion (EDI) statement